lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 # Updated Flash Memory Map for PineTime

+# ST7789 Display Controller on PineTime

-# Rendering the Boot Graphic from SPI Flash on PineTime
+# Render Boot Graphic from SPI Flash on PineTime

-# Writing the Boot Graphic to SPI Flash on PineTime
+# Write Boot Graphic to SPI Flash on PineTime

 # PineTime Boot Library